-The second type of short-term construction noise is related to noise generated during Project construction.
+The second type of short-term construction noise is related to noise generated during project construction.
 The site preparation and grading phase, which includes excavation and grading, tends to generate the highest noise levels because earthmoving equipment is the noisiest construction equipment.
-Construction noise would cease to occur once Project construction is completed.
-The Project will also be required to comply with the construction hours specified in the City Noise Ordinance, which states that construction activities are limited to the hours of 6:00 a.m. and 9:00 p.m. on weekdays, and between the hours of 8:00 a.m. and 9:00 p.m. on weekends.
+Construction noise levels during grading would be less than 70 dBA, which would not exceed the hourly noise level standard at the nearest sensitive uses.
+Construction noise would cease to occur once project construction is completed.
+The project will also be required to comply with the construction hours specified in the City Noise Ordinance, which states that construction activities are limited to the hours of 6:00 a.m. and 9:00 p.m. on weekdays, and between the hours of 8:00 a.m. and 9:00 p.m. on weekends.

-Project operations would generate sound levels typical of commercial land uses, which would have to comply with Bakersfield Municipal Code regarding noise.
-Typical examples of noise sources associated with commercial land uses include HVAC/mechanical equipment, truck deliveries, parking lot activities, etc. It was determined that the noise levels at all points around the Project site would experience noise level impacts that would be less than the City's daytime and nighttime maximum noise level standards of 75 dBA and 70 dBA.
+Project operations would generate sound levels typical of self-storage facilities, which would have to comply with Bakersfield Municipal Code regarding noise.
+Stationary operational noise levels at all points around the project site would experience noise level impacts that would be less than the daytime and nighttime hourly noise level standards of 55 dBA and 50 dBA, respectively.
+Project-related operational traffic would have very small noise level increases along roadway segments in the project vicinity.
+Parking lot noise, including engine sounds, car doors slamming, car alarms, loud music, and people conversing, would also occur at the project site.
+It was determined that the noise levels at all points around the project site would experience noise level impacts that would be less than the City's daytime and nighttime maximum noise level standards of 75 dBA and 70 dBA.

-Therefore, the Project would not generate substantial temporary or permanent increase in ambient noise levels in the vicinity of the Project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies.
+Therefore, the project would not generate substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies.

 - b.
 Less than significant impact.
-Some ground-borne vibration and noise would originate from earth movement and building activities during the Project's construction phase.
+Some ground-borne vibration and noise would originate from earth movement and building activities during the project's construction phase.
 Ground-borne noise and vibration from construction activity would be mostly low to moderate.
 The operation of typical construction equipment would generate ground-borne vibrations that would not exceed guidelines that are considered unsafe for any type of buildings.
 Operation of the proposed neighborhood commercial use would not generate ground-borne vibration.
-Therefore, the Project would not expose persons to or generation of excessive ground-borne vibration or ground-borne noise levels. - c.
+Therefore, the project would not expose persons to or generation of excessive ground-borne vibration or ground-borne noise levels. - c.
 No impact.
-The Project site is not located within the Kern County Airport Land Use Compatibility Plan area or within the vicinity of a private airstrip (Kern County 2012).
-Therefore, the Project would not result in a safety hazard or excessive noise for people residing or working in the Project area.
+The project site is not located within the Kern County Airport Land Use Compatibility Plan area or within the vicinity of a private airstrip (Kern County 2012).
+Therefore, the project would not result in a safety hazard or excessive noise for people residing or working in the project area.